 Problematically, private security contractors often work in the moral vacuum of being non-state entities who act with the backing of state actors.
 The propensity to deploy private security contractors to war zones or regions in chaos deepens the ability of firms to move into moral grey area through the lack of accountability measures often present in destabilized regions.

-Though many wrongs have also been committed by state military actors as well, many private defense firms have been prosecuted for atrocious acts in war zones.
-Most notably the Baghdad shootings of 2007, in which Blackwater guards shot and killed 17 Iraqi civilians, as well as DynCorp’s sex-slavery and trafficking horror story in Bosnia last decade.
+Many wrongs committed by state military actors and private defense firms have been prosecuted for atrocious acts in war zones.
+Most notable was the Baghdad shootings of 2007 in which Blackwater guards shot and killed 17 Iraqi civilians.
+Another example is the DynCorp’s sex-slavery and trafficking horror story in Bosnia.

 Crafting a Clear and Ethically Sustainable Role

-Fortunately, international law, corporate ethical codes, and the laws of individual states are evolving to craft a clear and ethically sustainable role for private security contractors.
-Aside from several amendments to bills in 2007 and 2008, President Obama’s 2010 budget noted that the administration “will clarify what is inherently a governmental function and what is a commercial one; critical government functions will not be performed by the private sector for purely ideological reasons.”
+Fortunately, there are evolving international laws, corporate ethical codes, and the laws of individual states.
+The hope is to craft a clear and ethically sustainable role for private security contractors.
+Aside from several amendments to bills in 2007 and 2008, President Obama’s 2010 budget signaled change in the US government.
+It noted that the administration “will clarify what is inherently a governmental function and what is a commercial one; critical government functions will not be performed by the private sector for purely ideological reasons.”

-Fear of terrorism and crime, a growing global middle class with assets to protect, and a number of surfacing non-state threats are also good news for the private security industry, with the industry expecting to grow to nearly $220 billion by 2015.
-Though the US currently accounts for around 35% of security services spending, this is expected to change in coming years with growth in countries such as China, India, Brazil, Mexico, and South Africa.
+Fear of terrorism and crime, a growing global middle class with assets to protect, and a number of surfacing non-state threats are also good news for the private security industry.
+And the industry expects to grow to nearly $220 billion.
+The US currently accounts for around 35% of security services spending.
+But should change in coming years with growth in countries such as China, India, Brazil, Mexico, and also South Africa.

 What is Driving Growth of Private Security Contractors?

 Recent outcomes of larger-scale private security contractor firm use include nations, corporations, and individuals globally.
-Most notably, over recent years, the UN has increasingly used private security contractors for guards, as well as for a range of services relating to humanitarian affairs, peace-building, and development.
+Most notably, over recent years, the UN has increasingly used private security contractors for guards.
+And they also use them for a range of services relating to humanitarian affairs, peace-building, and development.

-With new bills in the works, Russia is potentially set to open the doors for close to half a million new private defense jobs, some of the most newsworthy included amongst the alleged occupation of Ukraine.
-South African firm Executive Outcomes are known for a large presence in most African war zones, including Sierra Leone, Angola, Uganda, Botswana, Zambia, Ethiopia, Namibia, and Lesotho.
+With new bills in the works, Russia is potentially set to open the doors for close to half a million new private defense jobs.
+Some of the most newsworthy included the occupation of Ukraine.
+The South African firm Executive Outcomes has a large presence in most African war zones.
+They include Sierra Leone, Angola, Uganda, Botswana, Zambia, Ethiopia, Namibia, and also Lesotho.
 Though their official mission is to promote peace on the continent, reports have centered on their role in diamond dealing and exploitative practices.

 Related: